-ペ Resolving Insolvency
+Resolving Insolvency

 Doing Business studies the time, cost and outcome of insolvency proceedings involving domestic legal entities.
 These variables are used to calculate the recovery rate, which is recorded as cents on the dollar recovered by secured creditors through reorganization, liquidation or debt enforcement (foreclosure or receivership) proceedings.
 To determine the present value of the amount recovered by creditors, Doing Business uses the lending rates from the International Monetary Fund, supplemented with data from central banks and the Economist Intelligence Unit.
-The most recent round of data collection was completed in May 2018.
+The most recent round of data collection was completed in May 2019.
 See the methodology for more information.

-To make the data on the time, cost and outcome comparable across economies, several assumptions about the business and the case are used:

-Measured in calendar years

-Time required to recover debt (years)

-Appeals and requests for extension are included

-Cost required to recover debt (% of debtor's estate)

-- Measured as percentage of estate value

-- Court fees

-- Fees of insolvency administrators

-- Lawyers' fees

-- Assessors' and auctioneers' fees

-- Other related fees

-Outcome

-Whether business continues operating as a going concern or business assets are sold piecemeal

-Recovery rate for creditors
+What the indicators measure Case study assumptions Time required to recover debt (years) To make the data on the time, cost and outcome comparable across economies, several Measured in calendar years assumptions about the business and the case are used: Appeals and requests for extension are included - A hotel located in the largest city (or cities) has 201 employees and 50 suppliers.
+The hotel experiences financial difficulties.
+Cost required to recover debt (% of debtor's estate) - The value of the hotel is 100% of the income per capita or the equivalent in local currency of USD Measured as percentage of estate value 200,000, whichever is greater. • Court fees - The hotel has a loan from a domestic bank, secured by a mortgage over the hotel's real estate.
+The hotel cannot pay back the loan, but makes enough money to operate otherwise.
+Fees of insolvency administrators In addition, Doing Business evaluates the quality of legal framework applicable to judicial • Lawyers' fees liquidation and reorganization proceedings and the extent to which best insolvency practices have Assessors' and auctioneers' fees been implemented in each economy covered. • Other related fees Outcome Whether business continues operating as a going concern or business assets are sold piecemeal Recovery rate for creditors Measures the cents on the dollar recovered by secured creditors

-- Measures the cents on the dollar recovered by secured creditors - Outcome for the business (survival or not) determines the maximum value that can be recovered - Official costs of the insolvency proceedings are deducted - Depreciation of furniture is taken into account - Present value of debt recovered
+- Outcome for the business (survival or not) determines the maximum value that can be recovered - Official costs of the insolvency proceedings are deducted - Depreciation of furniture is taken into account - Present value of debt recovered